top of page

 Pickleball is everywhere this summer — and we’re here for it.
 It’s fast-paced, fun, social, and a great way to stay active.

-But if your knees ache, your shoulder’s barking, or you’re leaking when lunging for the ball… you’re not alone.
+But if your knees ache, your shoulder’s barking, or you’re leaking when lunging for the ball

 At Evolv, we’re seeing a huge rise in pickleball-related aches, pains, and pelvic floor issues — especially in women.
 So here’s your guide to playing better, recovering smarter, and supporting your whole body (yes, even the parts you don’t talk about out loud).